 Cybersecurity risk.
-The trust may be susceptible to potential risks through breaches in cybersecurity.
-A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
-Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-Cybersecurity breaches may involve unauthorized access to digital information systems utilized by the trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
-In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.
-The sponsor of the trust and third-party service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
-However, there is no guarantee that such efforts will succeed, especially because the trust does not directly control the cybersecurity systems of issuers or third-party service providers.
+Your trust may be susceptible to potential risks through breaches in cybersecurity.
+A breach in cybersecurity refers to both intentional and unintentional events that may cause your trust to lose proprietary information, suffer data corruption or lose operational capacity.
+Such events could cause the sponsor of your trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+Cybersecurity breaches may involve unauthorized access to digital information systems utilized by your trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
+In addition, cybersecurity breaches of your trust's third-party service providers, or issuers in which your trust invests, can also subject your trust to many of the same risks associated with direct cybersecurity breaches.
+The sponsor of your trust and third-party service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
+However, there is no guarantee that such efforts will succeed, especially because your trust does not directly control the cybersecurity systems of issuers or third-party service providers.

 Operational and service provider risk.
-The trust is subject to risks arising from various operational factors and their service providers.
-Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
-Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.
+Your trust is subject to risks arising from various operational factors and their service providers.
+Operational factors include, but not limited to, human error, processing and communication errors, errors of your trust service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
+Additionally, your trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with your trust.
+Although your trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.